Sunday, December 10, 2023

 What about Redlight Cameras – Are those Permitted in Wisconsin?

-As I indicated above, there is a Wisconsin statute (§ 349.02(3)) that prohibits the use of speed camera systems.
+As I indicated above, there is a Wisconsin statute (§ 349.02(3)) that prohibits the use of certain types of speed camera systems.
 But, there is no Wisconsin statute that prohibits law enforcement from using a system that automatically records whether a vehicle is running a redlight.

 Please note, however, that if you look on the Internet, you can find many “layman” articles indicating that Wisconsin prohibits the use of redlight cameras (see such as this article, or this article).
 But the assertions made in those articles are not supported by citation, and I have been unable to find any provision in the Wisconsin Statutes that would prohibit the use of redlight cameras in Wisconsin.
 Some might argue that the use of redlight cameras is prohibited in Wisconsin, because the use of redlight cameras is not expressly permitted by the Wisconsin Statutes; such an argument would probably be based on the pre-emption provisions in the Wisconsin Traffic Code (see Wis.
 Stat. § 349.03 and § 349.06).
 But that argument is a strained argument, one not supported by the actual text of those statutes, or the pre-emption case law interpreting those statutes.
 See, e.g., City of Janesville v.
 Garthwaite, 83 Wis.
 2d 866, 266 N.W.2d 418 (1978)(because the Wisconsin legislature has not acted to prohibit excessive noise made by squealing tires or acceleration of automobile engine, a city ordinance that prohibited such does not interfere with uniform application of the noise provisions in Motor Vehicle Code, and was therefore not invalid as not meeting the Code’s “strict conformity test”).
 (As always, if you are reading this, and you think I should be aware some authority that would prohibit the use of redlight cameras in Wisconsin, let me know.)